Entrepreneurs should limit bank credit to 10% of needed funds — Maduka - Vanguard News

 He stated: “The mantra in today’s business is to innovate or die, innovation is driven by having the right talent on your hand.
 To stay ahead, small businesses must be adventurous and entrepreneurs in their thinking must be driven by entrepreneurial culture.

 “Honesty is prerequisite for trust in business.
 You cannot compromise integrity to succeed as an entrepreneur.
-I worked with the Japanese who thaught me integrity,” he said.
+I worked with the Japanese who taught me integrity,” he said.

 Giving a highlight of how the Coscharis group evolved, Maduka urged entrepreneurs to set goals for themselves and their organizations, having a clear vision, simple and comprehensive business plan and therefore building a team that can think and live long.